Our bottom line

 You can open your account online and Fineco says it should normally take eight to 15 minutes.
 Gather your passport, tax residency, and other personal details first.
 Once you have set it up, its contact details include a UK 0800 number, otherwise, you can send an email to the service team.
 They promise an answer within one working day.

+Well that really depends on what you are looking for in a share dealing account.
 I really like Fineco’s low-cost charging structure – £2.95 a trade is good with me!
-So is an opening two months of free trades (up to 50).
+So is an opening three months of free trades (up to 100).

-The Fineco platform is probably best suited for those that really do want a multi-currency bank account, regularly trade European and US stocks, or trade so regularly that you need the lowest possible fees.
+Those that really do want a multi-currency bank account, regularly trade European and US stocks, or trade so regularly that you need the lowest possible fees may be most attracted to the Fineco platform.
 Or simply investors that are very comfortable researching and finding investment ideas on their own and benefitting from low dealing fees and no platform fees.

-On the other hand, if you primarily want UK investments and put high value on an easy-to-use interface and tools, I think you may have more fun with one of the domestic UK trading platforms, even though you’ll pay for the pleasure through higher fees.
+On the other hand, if you primarily want UK investments and put high value on an easy-to-use interface and tools, I think you may have more fun with one of the domestic UK trading platforms, even though you may have to pay for the pleasure through higher fees.